Annual Review

 As a series of intimate and private photographs of Hong Kong actresses were published in January and then widely circulated online, the so-called sex photo scandal.

-The scandal was a widely discussed topic of online entertainment communities in 2008.
+The scandal was a widely discussed topic of online entertainment munities in 2008.
 The net users kept a close eye on the development of the scandal, lashing out the licentious world of entertainment business and the corrupted moral baseline.
 Traditional values, such as responsibility, loyalty and conservative attitude toward sex, were shattered.
 At the same time, both the entertainment business and sales of its entertainment products were taken a bite in Hong Kong.
 The strong and broad entertainment market had produced huge economic benefits to Hong Kong, yet the scandal dealt such a blow that the entire industry had to struggle to solve a series of problems one after another, and eventually began to go downward.

 May.12Online Media: the Mainstream Messenger during the Wenchuan Earthquake